reyden/NTP201/README.md

 # NTP201
-A file manager application designed for non-teaching personnel in DepEd SDO QC
+A file manager application designed for non-teaching personnel 201 files